VladSaaS/VladSaaS/README.md

 - 👋 Hi, I’m @VladSaaS
-- 👀 I’m interested in exploring a career as a web developer
+- 👀 I’m interested in entering the field of people analytics.
-- 🌱 I’m currently learning web development and data analysis through Codecademy
+- 🌱 I’m currently learning Data Science through Codecademy
 - 💞️ I’m looking to collaborate on people analytics projects directed at supporting not for profit organizations in Ontario, Canada
 - 📫 You can reach me through LinkedIn: https://www.linkedin.com/in/vpop/